python/devguide/helptriage.rst

 If an issue has a patch attached that has not been reviewed, you can help by making sure the patch:

-* Follows the style guides
+* follows the style guides
-* Applies cleanly to an up-to-date checkout
+* applies cleanly to an up-to-date checkout
-* Is a good solution to the problem it is trying to solve
+* is a good solution to the problem it is trying to solve
-* There are proper tests
+* includes proper tests
-* The proper documentation changes are included
+* includes proper documentation changes
-* The person is listed in ``Misc/ACKS``, either already or the patches add them
+* submitter is listed in ``Misc/ACKS``, either already or the patch adds them

 Doing all of this allows core developers and :ref:`triagers <devrole>` to more quickly look for subtle issues that only people with extensive experience